justcoded/goprerender/README.md

 To run docker compose stack just run `make up`.

-The prerender some URL you need to specify as query parameter, like this:
+To prerender some URL you need to specify it as a query parameter, like this:

 ```
 http://localhost:3000/render?url=https://www.example.com/